List of state highways in Louisiana (150–199): Louisiana Highway 176

 Louisiana Highway 176 (LA 176) runs 4.74 mi in a north–south direction in Lafayette, located in Lafayette Parish.
 It parallels US 167, the city's primary north–south highway, from a point near the downtown area to the northern limit at Carencro.
 (North of I-10, US 167 is co-signed with I-49.)

 The route begins at US 90 and US 167, which run concurrently along Northwest and Northeast Evangeline Thruway, a couplet of one-way streets.
 LA 176 initially heads northeast along Jefferson Boulevard as an undivided four-lane highway.
 After three blocks, it turns north onto Moss Street and passes along the west side of Lafayette's City Park, crossing the Louisiana and Delta Railroad (LDRR) tracks immediately afterward.
 1.2 mi later, LA 176 intersects West/East Alexander Street and widens to accommodate a center turning lane.
 Soon afterward, the highway dips below grade and crosses underneath I-10 just east of Exit 103.
 LA 176 continues north for 2.2 mi to an intersection with LA 98 (East Gloria Switch Road) on the Lafayette–Carencro line.
 LA 98 connects to Exit 2 on I-49/US 167 located 1.0 mi to the west.

 In the pre-1955 state highway system, the current route of LA 176 made up of the entirety of former State Route 675 and State Route C-1384.
 LA 176 was created in the 1955 Louisiana Highway renumbering, but it was originally a short connector between LA 94 and the junction of US 90 and US 167 in downtown Lafayette.
-When US 90 and US 167 were moved onto the Evangeline Thruway around 1964, US 167 took over much of the original route of LA 176.
+When US 90 and US 167 were moved onto the Evangeline Thruway around 1964, LA 176 took over much of the original route of US 167.
 For the next 45 years, the route comprised only the portion of Jefferson Boulevard between Evangeline Thruway and the intersection of Simcoe and Surrey Streets (the former junction of LA 94 and LA 728-8).
 In 2009, a further re-alignment of routes in the area resulted in the LA 176 designation replacing that of former LA 728-1, greatly lengthening the route.